riscv-europe/summit-website/site.src/dynamic/md.prolog/posters.md

-This page list the posters thta have been accepted for publication.
+This page lists posters accepted for publication.

-Some notes to posters presenters:
+First of all, a few remarks for the poster presenters:

  - Preparation before the conference:
    - Posters shall be printed in A0 format, in portrait mode.